Haahka/JamixMealHooker/README.md

 # JamixMealHooker
-Fetches meal data from Jamix and sends the daily meal to a webhook.
+Fetches meal data from Jamix and sends the meal to a Webhook.

 ## Environment variables